 Heman Chong (b.
 1977, Malaysia) is a multi-hyphenate artist, curator, and writer.
 His interest in languages centred his practice on fiction and spaces that overlap with reality; investigating frameworks for collective imaginings of the future.
 The result is an intersection of works between mediums of image, performance, situations and writing.

 As one of the 5 participating artists in the BMW Young Asian Artists Series, Chong challenged the STPI team with a series of complex and dynamic silkscreen prints.
-Primarily a conceptual artist, Chong transposed a series of film noir titles onto paper, creating works that are reminiscent of Hard-Edge, Minimal and Op Art.
-Each print bears the title and director of the film, prompting viewers to visualise and connect memorable scenes from the movies to the prints by the suggestive power of the words and geometric images.
-All four films deal with the central concept of Totalitarianism, whereby bureaucracy imposed on individual lives leads to untenable situations.
+Heavily invested in conceptualism, Chong transposed a series of film noir titles and geometric images onto paper, of which each title deals with the central concept of Totalitarianism.
+The strong visuals prompt viewers to connect memorable scenes by the suggestive power of the words.

 Chong is currently working on a novel entitled ‘The Book of Drafts’ which will be published in 2019 by Polyparenthesis.
 Between 2012 to 2014, he produced Moderation(s) with Defne Ayas, Mimi Brown, Samuel Saelmakers, and Amira Gad – a sprawling, nomadic programme that moved between and around Witte de With Contemporary Art and Spring Workshop, involving more than fifty artists and engendered a conference, three exhibitions, three residencies, and a book of short stories.